-The Château de Monte-Cristo is just outside Paris to the west, between St-Germain-en-Laye to the north and Versailles to the south.
-It’s a delightful château that the author Alexander Dumas (1802-1870) had built for him in 1844 after his two novels, The Count of Monte-Cristo and The Three Musketeers shot him to the top of the 19th-century best sellers’ lists.
+There are many day trips you can take from Paris, but one of the best for any fan of literature or architecture must visit the Château de Monte Cristo just outside Paris.
+It’s a delightful château that the author Alexander Dumas (1802-1870) had built for him in 1844 after his two novels, The Count of Monte Cristo and The Three Musketeers shot him to the top of 19th-century bestsellers lists.

 The château is delightful, a rather homely castle you could imagine living in.
 It takes you through the story of this extraordinary writer.

-You wander through a small set of rooms decorated with furniture, art, sculptures and artefacts.
+You wander through a small set of rooms decorated with furniture, art, sculptures, and artifacts.
 The Moorish room on the first floor comes as a surprise among the European-style decor, but it's as authentic as you could want.
-The intimate room—perfect for seduction—was decorated by a Tunisian craftsmen he met during his extensive travels and brought back to work on the building.
+The intimate room—perfect for seduction—was decorated by a Tunisian craftsman he met during his extensive travels and brought back to work on the building.

 Dumas’ reputation as a literary giant suffered a roller coaster as fashions changed and it wasn’t until the late 20th century that his reputation was re-established.
 Today films and TV series ensure that his classics which include The Man in the Iron Mask and The Count of Monte Cristo (set on the Ile d'If just off Marseille) are familiar to a whole new generation.

-Take the autoroute A13.
+- By car: Take the autoroute A13.
 Exit at Saint-Germain-en-Laye on to N186.
 Follow signs to Saint-Germain-en-Laye.
-At the 6th traffic lights, take the left road to Marly le roi.
-Take the chemin du haut des Ormes to the Clinique de l’Europe.
+At the 6th traffic lights, take the left road to Marly le Roi.
+Take the Chemin du Haut des Ormes to the Clinique de l’Europe.
 There is an automatic gate giving access to the château’s car park.
 Ring the bell for access.